sarthakmahapatra05/sarthakmahapatra05/README.md

 ---

 ### 👨‍💻 About Me:
-- 🎓 B.Tech in **Electronics and Communication Engineering** from Silicon University, Bhubaneswar (CGPA: 8.55)
+- 🎓 B.Tech in **Electronics and Communication Engineering** from Silicon University, Bhubaneswar
 - 🧑‍💻 Passionate about building modern, responsive, and scalable web applications.
 - 💼 Completed an internship at **CodeBeat** (June 2025)
 - 🧠 I love learning new tech and contributing to open-source.